Stardust campaigner Eugene Kelly dies suddenly aged 62

 In an online tribute she said: “Eugene Kelly you came into my family’s life…you stood tall and stood by our Ma, never once did you ever let her down, it’s just so sad today…I swear to my God in heaven, you will never be forgotten and we will get truth and justice.”
 Christine Keegan died in July.

-Mr Keegan is survived by his partner Martha, children Stuart, Mandy and Lyndsey, and grandchildren.
+Mr Kelly is survived by his partner Martha, children Stuart, Mandy and Lyndsey, and grandchildren.